Key facts and figures

 EU-Seychelles co-operation portfolio includes assistance through general budget support and projects with an overall budget of around EUR 36 million for the period 2008-13.
 Seychelles benefits from the European Development Fund (approx. EUR 20.4 million) and some EU budget lines such as the Global Climate Change Alliance (EUR 2.0 million), the Instrument for Stability (approx. EUR 0.8 million) and the Environment budget line (approx. 0.7 million), non State Actors budget line (EUR 0.25 million) a grant funding by the Infrastructure Trust Fund (EUR 4 million) and blended EU grants (EUR 7.8 million) with EIB loan in the water supply.
 Seychelles is in the process of achieving all the MDG's by 2015 in line with the EU policy on global poverty reduction.

 Since November 2008 the Government has implemented a bold economic reform programme and results achieved so far have been praised by IMF during it regular reviews (ref: IMF website).
-This programme is characterised by a high level of ownership and a participatory approach under the message: "Together, we stand ready for the future".
+This programme is characterised by a high level of ownership and a participatory approach.

 This image depicts how budget support works emphasising the crucial role of the partner country’s government.

 In consideration of the above the European Union decided in 2009 to approve a significant increase of the financial resources allocated to the country under the EDF (from EUR 5.9 million to EUR 17.4 million including the B envelope) and a restructuring of the country's national programme to include the first ever EU general budget support to Seychelles (EUR 16.5 million) of which EUR 8.0 million were frontloaded and disbursed in December 2009.
 The second tranche of EUR 2.375 million disbursed in October 2010 followed by a third tranche of EUR 2.375 million was disbursed in December 2011.
-A last tranche of € 2.5 million was disbursed in December 2012 thus concluding the implementation of the programme.
+A last tranche of € 2.5 million was disbursed in December 2012 thus concluding the implementation of the budget support programme.
+Technical assistance under the programme is on-going and will be completed by the end of 2013.

 The general budget support of EUR 16.5 million was implemented under the Seychelles Economic Reform Programme (SERP) over the period 2009-2012.
 The objective was to mitigate the consequences of the global crisis and contribute to achieve macro-economic stability.
 Disbursement was linked to key performance indicators.
 The aim was to enhance public financial management and implementation of macro-economic policies conducive to economic growth.
 Focus was also laid on enhanced transparency and accountability for better management of public finances and creation of an enabling environment for private sector development.